chriskirknielsen/dotcom-2024/src/content/projects/state-of-css-2021/index.md

 We were wrong.
 So I adjusted the logo, but for your entertainment, here is the logo for… State of Ass:

-{% image "./state-of-ass.jpg", 'A logo that should read as CSS made of quarter-circles, but the C can be mistaken for a lowercase A, spelling out "ass" instead…', "The State of Ass may be a thing but I am not involved", { width: 1280, height: 640 } %}
+{% image "./state-of-ass.jpg" | toRoot, 'A logo that should read as CSS made of quarter-circles, but the C can be mistaken for a lowercase A, spelling out "ass" instead…', "The State of Ass may be a thing but I am not involved", { width: 1280, height: 640 } %}